roboes/strava-local-heatmap-tool/readme.md

 - Unzip compressed (.gz) activities files.
 - Remove leading first line blank spaces of .tcx activities files for properly importing it (feature not yet available directly in the ```sweatpy``` package, see [here](https://github.com/GoldenCheetah/sweatpy/issues/99)).
 - Import multiple .fit/.gpx/.tcx activities files at once (without the need of conversion) and create local highly customizable heatmaps with different colors by activity type with the use of the ```folium``` library.
-- Increment your Strava activities metadata by adding country, state, city, postalcode, latitude, longitude geolocation information for each activity given the start recorded point (first non-missing latitude/longitude).
+- Increment your Strava activities metadata by adding country, state, city, postal code, latitude, longitude geolocation information for each activity given the start recorded point (first non-missing latitude/longitude).

 Additionally, it is possible to apply a series of filters to select the desired activities before performing the heatmap, such as activities that started inside a bounding box (within 4 corner latitude/longitude points) or activities realized in specific countries or states.